TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 5/Mark 5.23.md

 ---

-and beseecheth him much, saying, My little daughter is at the point of death: [I pray thee], that thou come and lay thy hands on her, that she may be made whole, and live.
+and begged him much, saying, "My little daughter is at the point of death.
+Please come and lay your hands on her, that she may be made healthy, and live."